 Tip: Don’t be afraid to invest in training or in new talent.
 The right team with the right skills is everything.

 4. What is your communication plan?

 Design a plan that is inclusive, consistent, and keeps all relevant stakeholders in the know.
-A thoughtful plan will help to ensure that all key stakeholders have awareness of the project, the goals and the resources required.
-Decide what the cadence of your communications will be and what to include prior to the 3D project kickoff, so you can clearly communicate the key milestones and deliverables for the 3D project, and roles and responsibilities.
+A thoughtful plan will help to ensure that all key stakeholders have an awareness of the project, the goals, and the resources required.
+Decide what the cadence of your communications will be and what to include prior to the 3D project kickoff, so you can clearly communicate the key milestones and deliverables for the 3D project and roles and responsibilities.